Multi stage journey: message action

 Selecting a template

-A selection of basic email templates, as well as any email templates you have created in your Xtremepush account are available to select from the source tab.
+A selection of basic email templates, as well as any email templates you have created in your Xtremepush project are available to select from the source tab.
 Select a blank template to start your email from scratch.

 Once you have selected one of the templates or uploaded the HTML content, two new tabs will be generated, to edit the email and to preview it.